Crusade of Barbastro: Consequences

 Terms were given by the Christians to spare the lives of the Muslims and respect their properties, but the pact was quickly broken.
 Another source tells that the garrison offered to surrender their property and property of their families in exchange for letting them leave the town, and so it was agreed with the besiegers.
-However, the Crusaders didn't honour the treaty and killed the soldiers as they came out.
+However, the Crusaders did not honour the treaty and killed the soldiers as they came out.
 Crusade soldiers plundered and sacked the city without mercy.
 It is said fifty thousand Muslims were killed or captured and the victors divided an enormous amount of booty.
-The contemporary Muslim chronicles suggest the invading forces might have slain the adult males and enslaved women and children; the numbers however are greatly exaggerated: Barbastro would hardly reach a population of two thousand in those times.
+The contemporary Muslim chronicles suggest the invading forces might have slain the adult men and enslaved women and children; the numbers however are greatly exaggerated: Barbastro would hardly reach a population of eight thousand in those times.

 The Andalusi Muslim jurist Ibn 'Abd al-Barr, among the witnesses of the fall of Barbastro, described the aftermath as follows:

-"What can be your opinion, Oh Muslims, when you see masajid and oratories, that once were witness to the recitation of the Qur’ān and the sweetness of the call to prayer; immersed in širk and slander, loaded with bells and crosses, in the place of the followers of ar-Raḥmān: aʼimmah and pious men, vergers and muʾaḏḏinūn...are dragged away by the kuffār like animals for sacrifice, they are brought to the butcher; they prostrate themselves humbly in the masajid which are then burnt and reduced to ashes while the kuffār laugh and insult us, and our Dīn wails and weeps."

 The plight of women seems to have been particularly difficult as a consequence of the siege and victory of the crusaders.
 Many died during the siege of thirst-related diseases and were subjected to degrading treatment after victory, converting them into servants and slaves, or sometimes even exposing them to the torture of their husbands.

 The crusaders made off with a huge booty.
 Al-Bakri's Kitab al-Masālik wa-l-mamālik ('Book of Highways and Kingdoms', written 1067–8) records the capture of a good many Saracen girls and Saracen treasures.
 Armengol III of Urgel, the brother-in-law of King Sancho Ramírez, was entrusted with the government of the city.
 On 17 April 1065, after roughly ten months of occupation, the Moors easily retook the city.
 Thibaut, the Burgundian leader, died, possibly of wounds received on campaign, while returning to France after the loss of the city in 1065.